dsr-restyn/TUIcraft/README.md

 ```

 ## Contributing
 This project is a work in progress.
-It will probably never see updates but it was fun to work on.
+It will probably never see updates, so don't bother contributing, but it was fun to work on and wanted to share what I cooked up.